 There are many sources for job leads.
 Most job seekers search for employment through the job bank, newspaper ads, and various websites.
 Although these methods are an important part of your job search, many employers rely on their network to fill positions.

-Networking is an effective way to make your self known to potential employers as a suitable candidate for current or future job openings.
-Below you will find resources to help you network effectively.
-Contact us to book an appointment with a CDS staff member to support your job search efforts.
+Networking is an effective way to make yourself known to potential employers as a suitable candidate for current or future job openings.
+Below are some resources to help you job search and network more effectively.

-- The hidden job market is all the places where you can find potential job leads, learn about the labour market, and find new contacts.
-Use this list to find new sources of job leads you may never have thought of before!
+- The "hidden job market" is where you will find potential job leads, learn about the labour market, and find new contacts.
+Learn why tapping into the hidden job market will boost your chances of success.

 - Cold contacts consist of people you do not know.
 They can be referrals from family or friends, or come from your research of potential employers (newspaper, yellow pages, company websites etc.).

-- A networking technique called Informational Interviewing.
-Job hunters have used this technique to find unadvertised positions.
+- The Informational Interview is a valuable networking technique.
+Job seekers use Informational Interviews to find unadvertised positions.
 63% of jobs are found through this type of conversation.
 They can be conducted with warm or cold contacts.